 Tips for guides start from 50 dirhams for a half day to 150 dirhams for a full day depending on the quality of his/her service.

-Morocco has a very varied climate ranging as it does from the Mediterranean in the north to the Sahara in the south, however, the general 'holiday' seasons run as follows:
+Morocco has a very varied climate ranging as it does from the Mediterranean in the north to the Sahara in the south; however, the general 'holiday' seasons run as follows:

 Low Season (summer) - June, July and August - can be very hot in Marrakech and south (up to 45 degrees Celsius), more pleasant in mountains and on coast.
-We would suggest afternoons by pool or a siesta and make use of long days for sightseeing early and late and enjoy long warm evenings.
+We would suggest afternoons by the pool or a siesta and make use of long days for sightseeing; early and late and enjoy long warm evenings.